mRcSchwering/magic-soup/docs/mechanics.md

 ## Implementation

-Making the simulation more performant is an oingoing effort.
+Making the simulation more performant is an ongoing effort.
 I want to get the frequency up to a thousand time steps per second for a simulation with around 100k cells.
 Currently, the simulation leans on [PyTorch](https://pytorch.org/) to do that.
 Most operations are expressed as pytorch operations and can be moved to a GPU.